Victims of burn injuries in Nevada may be entitled to substantial compensatory damages for:

 - Electrical burns, from charged metals and wiring.
 For example, a hotel fails to fix an exposed live wire, causing a patron to get electrocuted when walking on it.

 - Inhalation burns, from breathing in smoke.
-For example, camper forgets to put out a fire, and the resulting conflagration causes fellow campers to breath in the fumes.
+For example, camper forgets to put out a fire, and the resulting conflagration causes fellow campers to breathe in the fumes.

 Some burns heal, like minor one-degree burns.
 But others like fourth-degree burns can cause lifelong consequences and require expensive long-term care.